-Theme updates are improvements for your Stencil theme that either incorporate a new feature or fix a known issue.
+Theme updates are improvements for your Stencil theme that either incorporates a new feature or fix a known issue.
 Keeping your theme up to date ensures that your site performs optimally and takes advantage of the latest BigCommerce features.

 Updates apply only to themes purchased from Stencil Theme Marketplace and are available even if the theme is not yet live on your storefront.
-To see if a theme needs updating, go to Storefront Design › My Themes
+To see if a theme needs updating, go to Storefront › My Themes

 How to Update a Theme

 A majority of updates will ask you for permission before applying the update.
 To preview how the update will affect your store, click the Customize Update button.
 This will open Theme Editor and show a preview of your storefront.

 Don't see any changes when you preview an update?
 This is normal since most updates will affect only features on the back end of your store.
 The preview allows you to confirm that it does not affect your storefront.

 To apply the update to your theme, click the Update button.
 This will not undo any changes made in Theme Editor.